 Since tribal lenders are not federally regulated and are self-regulating, they can sometimes have questionable licenses.
 And licensing practices.

 Read online reviews.
-If you see a lot of warnings about predatory loans, unfair loan terms, or poor customer service, find a new lender.
+Find a different lender if you see many warnings about predatory loans, unfair loan terms, or poor customer service.
 The social proof in reviews and star ratings helps you shortcut your research and make decisions faster and more confident.

 Another essential trait to consider is the lender’s typical annual percentage rate (APR) or the cost of money.
 There’s no such thing as a cheap payday lender.
 It’s an oxymoron, but some gouge you less than others.